AntonC9018/Dungeon-Hopper-Docs/docs/weapon.md

 pattern:add( Vec(2, 0), Vec(1, 0), true  ) -- { pos = (2, 0), dir = (1, 0), reach = true  }
 ```

-Which represents the following attack pattern.
+This represents the following attack pattern.
 Note that in the case when the first spot is blocked, the second is not targeted, since reach of the second piece is true.

 ![Spear attack pattern](assets/pattern_example_1.png)